krishangpatney/Fruit-Cocktail/README.md

 This folder contains the

-Using microservices is currently the prevalent architecture, this architectural style structures an application as a collection of services that are Highly maintainable and testable, loosely coupled and allow to be independently deployable.
-Which present new challanges of their own, hence this project investigates the differentways in which a cloud application with a microservice architecture could be deployed in an optimal way to the datacenter.
+Using microservices is currently the prevalent architecture, this structures an application as a collection of services that are highly maintainable, testable, loosely coupled and allow to be independently deployable.
+These features present new challanges of their own, hence this project investigates optimization of different ways in which a application curated with microservices could be deployed in the cloud.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Built With

-This section lists major frameworks/libraries used to bootstrap Cocktail One.
+This section lists major frameworks/libraries used to bootstrap Fruit Coctail.

 * [Terraform](https://www.terraform.io/)
 * [Microsoft Azure](https://azure.microsoft.com/en-gb/)